-Read the following summaries to get a better sense of car insurance and motorcycle insurance and how they apply to motor vehicle accidents.
+Read the following summaries to better understand car and motorcycle insurance and how they apply to accidents.

 $2,500,000 Motorcycle Settlement:

-The motorcyclist slammed into the side of him causing a fatal motorcycle crash.
-This case for wrongful death claims was brought on behalf of his surviving family members including mother and siblings.
+The motorcyclist slammed into the side of him, causing a fatal motorcycle crash.
+This case for wrongful death claims was brought on behalf of his surviving family members, including his mother and siblings.

-They filed a claim for damages, injuries, loss of companionship, pain and suffering, and compensation under Illinois personal injury and wrongful death law.
+They filed a claim for damages, injuries, loss of companionship, pain, suffering, and compensation under Illinois personal injury and wrongful death law.

-Apparently, the defendant was working at the time of the fatal motorcycle crash.
-The plaintiffs were then able to deal directly with that business’ insurance company for relief.
+The defendant was working at the time of the fatal motorcycle crash.
+The plaintiffs could then deal directly with that business’ insurance company for relief.
 They settled for a reported $2.5 million.

-If you want to know how to successfully complete and provide proof of the minimum mount of insurance requirements for a new motorcycle or car or other motor vehicles.
+If you want to know how to complete and provide proof of the minimum insurance requirements for a new motorcycle, car, or other motor vehicle.

 $495,000 Car Crash Settlement: